 What Causes Macular Degeneration?

-Little is known about this disease, except for several risk factors associated with higher odds of developing this condition.
-Causes include:
+There are several risk factors associated with higher odds of developing this condition including:

 How to Prevent Macular Degeneration

-Since eye doctors are unsure of the exact causes behind macular degeneration, it is recommended that anyone concerned about developing this condition make eye-smart lifestyle changes such as:
+It is recommended that anyone concerned about developing this condition make healthy lifestyle changes such as:

 - Regular exercise